jasonswearingen/godot-csharp-tech/README.md

 # Current status
 **A dumpster fire**.
 Feel free to critique, but avoid using "for real" until architecture and  design patterns are further established.
+If you want to use the things here, probably the best would be to clone the repo and open the ```scratch``` project in godot.
+Adding this stuff to your existing c# project is doable, if you are pretty good with fixing .net build issues (mismatched nuget packages, retargeting runtimes, etc).

 Main branch is semi-stable.
 Dev branch might not build.

 ## Done
 - ```PubSub``` system:  [./lib/src/Threadstorm/Messaging](./lib/src/Threadstorm/Messaging)